wendellpiez/XMLLunchbox/README.md

 ### Your working directory

+Your clone will be called either _XMLLunchbox_, or something else (maybe it's a clone of a fork).

-Create a new directory.
-Ours is called _XMLLunchbox_, we’ll refer to it that way below, and all instructions below should be performed from within this directory.
+Below, we refer to this project directory as _XMLLunchbox_, all instructions below should be performed from within this directory.
+Adjust the instructions accordingly.

 Note that case matters.
 If you plan to extend or build into the framework, you could name your directory after your project.

-### Check Saxon available
+### Check Saxon availability

 The installation includes a copy of SaxonHE, the open source version of the leading Java XSLT engine produced by Michael Kay and Saxonica.

 To replace or upgrade, download the latest version of Saxon HE from <https://sourceforge.net/projects/saxon/files/Saxon-HE/>.
 Inside your working directory, create a _saxon_ subdirectory and unzip the Saxon zip into there.
 The only file we use is _saxon9he.jar_, but we provide the entire distribution to ensure that all licensing information is included properly.

-### Check you Dockerfile
+### Check your Dockerfile

 Docker runs from a configuration file conveniently called `Dockerfile`.

-It should have something like the following:
+It is a plain text file (UTF-8) and should have something like the following:

 ```